rumachan/swarm_test_and_configuration/README.md

 # swarm_test_suite
-data to be used to test a new release of the swarm software
+Data to be used to test a new release of the Swarm software https://github.com/usgs/swarm.

+This is part of the requirements for GeoNet GHAs to use Swarm.